-Business analysis - your strengths and weaknesses
+Business analysis: your strengths and weaknesses

 Work through a list of the different elements of your operation.
-For example, finance, staffing, operations and marketing are key areas you can examine.
+For example, finance, staffing, operations and marketing are all key areas you can examine.

-Market analysis - opportunities and threats
+Market analysis: opportunities and threats

 Ask them about all the people and organisations that affect your business and how they are changing.
 Competitors, customers, suppliers and distributors will all have an impact on how successfully you trade.